mikeshhoffman/siteredesign/docs/proposal.md

 -->

 ### Testing whether the site works without JavaScript support

 *   <http://www.wikihow.com/Disable-JavaScript>

 Browser/OS compatibility:
 *   <https://www.browserling.com>
 Chrome dev console device options

-Currently a variety of purposes on home page; mobile-first redesign for a smaller screen might force clearer prioritization of content.

-*  Flexible grid-based layout using relative sizing

-*  Media queries to provide different CSS based on device properties such as viewport width and breakpoints

-*  Dynamic resizing of images and video, and optimizing the images for load time